bocchino/AppleCore/DOS3.3/README.txt

 This directory contains the following Apple II DOS 3.3 disk images:

-1. EXAMPLES.v2d: Source code and object code for the programs in AppleCore/Examples, except for Mini Adventure.
+1. EXAMPLES.v2d: Source code and object code for the programs in AppleCore/Examples, except for Mini Adventure and Edify.

 2. MINI.ADVENTURE.v2d: Source code and object code for the program "Mini Adventure" in AppleCore/Examples/MiniAdventure.